Interested in learning more about this rotation? Start the process for a free introductory meeting with our team

 Information about this clinical experience:

-You will see patients in the office and in the hospital.
 During your experience, you will learn the following U.S. medical practices under the preceptor’s supervision:

 Taking patient histories.